 Canada is not a member of EITI, although it actively supports the work of the EITI.
-Canada aids member nations of EITI in resource management and provides technical assistance.
-Canada also contributed CAD 750,000 to the EITI Multi-Donor Trust Fund in initial support, along with CAD
+Canada aids member states of EITI in resource management and provides technical assistance.
+Canada also contributed CAD 750,000 to the EITI Multi-Donor Trust Fund in initial support, along with CAD 200,000 annually from 2008 to 2011.
+Canada's formal contribution and participation in the EITI occurs through both the federal government and domestic energy companies.